waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 Most BDD frameworks can filter stories or scenarios based on meta parameters, allowing you to skip irrelevant scenarios in current context.

 ## Don't overuse or misuse GivenStories
-GivenStories are reusable stories (more like a set of steps) used as prerequisites for more specific user stories.
+GivenStories are reusable stories (more like a set of steps) used as prerequisites for more specific stories.
 Steps defined in GivenStories are called before their associated story or scenario is.

 GivenStories can be useful when you have complex scenarios which include a set of precondition steps.
 Such steps can be isolated into a new story, and then can be invoked from other stories or scenarios using the GivenStories keyword.
-It greatly improves the maintainability of user stories and empowers the reuse of common precondition steps (DRY).
+It greatly improves the maintainability of stories and empowers the reuse of common precondition steps (DRY).

 However, many story writers tend to overuse this feature.
 Ending up with numerous GivenStories definitions in a story file may affect the readability of the scenarios and make them hard to follow.